 When President Trump first approved his photograph for press releases, it was not with a smile or even a half-smile.
 His face had a determined look.
 It was a face at rest, waiting to spring into action.

-This illustration is a caricature of an early press photograph.
+This illustration is a caricature inspired by an early press portrait of the President.

 Listening to candidate Trump on the campaign trail, I grabbed onto his idealism and hung onto his positive self view and unrivaled sense of well-being.
 Why not add those formidable characteristics to my playbook, I thought …. all things considered, they have served Prez Trump well.